April is Parasite Awareness Month, and there is no time like the present to ensure your home, family, and furry friends are protected.

 When you see these fleas, you can give dogs and cats a pill called Capstar.
 Capstar kills fleas within minutes and is very safe.
 However, Capstar does not work for more than 24 hours.

-- Remove your pets from area that is being sprayed.
+- Remove your pets from the area that is being sprayed.

 - Wash all bedding, blankets and towels on a hot-water cycle.